 Who would’ve thought watching other people study for hours on end can be so addictive?
 “Study with me,” (aka “gongbang), is a trend that originated in South Korea and spread across every possible video streaming platform.

 In a nutshell, “study with me” boils down to people recording themselves taking notes, reading books, and pulling all the usual study moves in total silence.
-It’s like having a study buddy to keep you company around the clock.
+It’s like having a study buddy to keep you company and help you maintain structure around the clock.

 💬 “In my experience, studying with someone is a huge motivator and keeps me grounded when I get distracted.
 For the times in which I can’t study with someone else (like now in quarantine or just anytime I can’t hang out w/someone) a video like that can be a good replacement.”